chazz-bunn/graphing-calculator/README.md

 Feature to add: Factorials

+Idea: Make the canvas for a set size and stretch it out as needed, might be able to use fewer splines as well.

 Issue: Vertical Asymptotes get drawn when I don't want them to, need a solution to fix that.
     Categories of asymptotes:
         Rational expressions